 Foremost car insurance cost

 Foremost’s average auto insurance rates are much higher than the national average cost of car insurance.
 Based on 2023 data provided by Quadrant Information Services, Foremost's average premium is $2,574 annually for a full coverage policy and $1,076 annually for minimum coverage.
-By contrast, the national average is $2,014 for full coverage and $622 for minimum coverage.
+In contrast, the national average is $2,014 for full coverage and $622 for minimum coverage.

 Foremost car insurance rates by driving history